View Irma Egger's Obituary on hillsdale.net and share memories

 |

+Survivors include her son, Michael (Norma) Smith of Reading; two granddaughters, Angie (Jerry) McNair and Jamie Smith; six great-grandchildren, Megan (Tim) Watza, Jacob Brown, Samantha Brown, Damion Scott, Duncan Scott and Douglas Scott and three great-great-grandchildren, Jaylinn, Lilyana and Ivy.

+In addition to her husband, Irma was preceded in death by her son, Randall Egger; her parents; two great-grandchildren, Kate Brown and Devin Scott; sister, Lois Shadbolt and brother, Edward Fisher.

-In the interest of public health and executive orders from the state of Michigan requiring 10 people or fewer at a time for gatherings, calling hours with social distancing for Irma Egger will be held 1-4 p.m.
-Monday, May 11, 2020, at VanHorn-Eagle Funeral Home in Hillsdale.
-Family interment take place at Michigan Memorial Park in Flat Rock.
+In the interest of public health and executive orders from the State of Michigan requiring 10 people or less at a time for gatherings, calling hours with social distancing for Irma Egger will be held Monday, May 11, 2020 from 1:00-4:00 P.M. at the VanHorn-Eagle Funeral Home in Hillsdale.
+Family interment will take place at Michigan Memorial Park in Flat Rock, Michigan.
 A celebration of life service will be held at a later date at St. Paul's Lutheran Church in Hillsdale.

+Memorial contributions are suggested to Hospice of Hillsdale County.
+Please visit www.eaglefuneralhomes.com to share online condolences and memories with the family.